Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 and a detailed description of places to visit and activities to do.
 It's a 3-page website consisting of a home page, see and do page and a contact page, with an option to download a brochure and make enquiries for further information.
 The project will have a broad target market and isn't targeted to any specific cohort of tourists.

-The project incorporates a simple, intuitive design provide optimal user experience and produces a real-life demonstration of my development expertise for my interactive frontend development milestone project.
+The project incorporates a simple, intuitive design to provide optimal user experience and produces a real-life demonstration of my development expertise for my interactive frontend development milestone project.
 It’s designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers.
 The project can be further enhanced and built on to incorporate hotel, room and travel booking functionalities.